Kenmeina/Concrete-Rejected-Report/README.md

 ### Data-Driven Decisions

 With a centralized database, we will track and monitor Concrete Rejected Report in real-time.
 By analyzing historical data, we can identify patterns, address bottlenecks, and make data-driven decisions.
-This will accelerate the resolution of rejection and enhance overall customer satisfaction.
+This will accelerate the resolution of rejections and enhance overall efficiency.

 ## Scope of Deliverables